jrs0/icdb/README.md

 - Need to make a better error message when the user tries to get a non-existent table
 - Need to test cache properly
+- Add a way to specify the cache directory location (e.g. on the C drive) in the use_cache function.

 ### Problem reports